anastasiospanagiotelis/DimensionReduction/README.md

 ## Software

 All coding is done using [R](https://www.r-project.org/) and the packages of the [tidyverse](https://www.tidyverse.org/).
 Of tremendous use is the package dimRed by Guido Kraemer available on [CRAN](https://cran.r-project.org/web/packages/dimRed/index.html) and [Github](https://github.com/gdkrmr/dimRed).
+The packages *broom*, *png* and *kpca* should also be installed if you want to work through the tutorials.

 ## Tutorials

-COMING SOON
+Tutorials are available on the [course website](https://anastasiospanagiotelis.netlify.app/teaching/dimred/).
+A single R markdown file generates a pdf both with and without solutions.
+Simply change line 17 to *Tutorial 1 Solutions* or *Tutorial 2 Solutions* if you need to generate the files with solutions, and anything else if you do not want solutions.

 ## Data

 Data can be found in the *data* folder.
-The datasets are
+They are also available on the [course website](https://anastasiospanagiotelis.netlify.app/teaching/dimred/).
+The datasets are:

 - World Bank data on socioeconomic indicators (sourced from the [World Bank](https://data.worldbank.org/indicator))
 - Data from an Irish Smart meter trial (collected by Council for Energy Regulation, see Council for Energy Regulation, (2011), "Electricity smart metering customer behaviour trials", **Tech.
 Report**)